dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 ..
 Number of characters per line:
-   Statistics - no more that 32 characters
+   Statistic Name - no more that 32 characters
    METplus Name - no more than 17 characters
    Statistic Type - no more than 19 characters
-   Metplus Line Type - currently unlimited (approx 33 characters)
+   METplus Line Type - currently unlimited (approx 33 characters)

 .. role:: raw-html(raw)